 If you are pregnant it is not advisable to undertake tours on speedboats for medical reasons.
-Because of this our insurance company will not cover any pregnant women and are not comfortable booking pregnant ladies.
+Our insurance company will not cover any pregnant women and accordingly we are not comfortable booking pregnant ladies.

 - Is there snorkeling on the Phang Nga Bay tour?

 There are no visible reefs on Phang Nga Bay so unfortunately not.
 On our Phang Nga and Beyond tour, we look to do an ‘introductory’ snorkel in the afternoon.

 The snorkelling is not guaranteed however, it depends on visibility, the weather and the swell.

 - Are there any additional costs on your tour?